-As we’ve said before, each part of this process is crucial for getting your body back after having a baby.
+As we’ve said before, each part of this process is crucial for getting your body back and to lose baby weight after having a baby.
 There will be days throughout each trimester of your pregnancy in which you will just not be feeling it.
 The first few weeks, it may seem near impossible to simply get out of bed, however, a 30-minute walk outside may help you feel more energized and could even take your mind off of that nasty morning sickness.
 As you progress to the “golden” second trimester you may notice that you can’t lift the same amount of weight, or you have to decrease the length or intensity of your workouts (and that’s perfectly okay!)
 Remember the goal is to remain consistent and listening to your body is the key to success here.
 Once you reach those final few weeks of pregnancy, there will be many people who will be inspired by your commitment to taking care of yourself and your baby.
 All of those back extensions and different squat variations not only help to keep your spine healthy and strong, but also help prepare your body for the physically demanding challenges of childbirth.
 All of those rows and curls that you’ve been doing (hopefully) will condition your upper body for the upcoming round the clock feedings.
 Even if your “workout” only entails a brief walk around the block, you will find how beneficial it can be both physically and mentally.

 Finally we get to postpartum care.
 After the baby is born.
 Whether this is your first baby or your fifth, we know every delivery is different.
 Once given the “go ahead” by your physician, you are ready to get back down to business.

 As with any fitness plan, it is always important to consider your caloric intake specifically if you are breast feeding.
-Adequate Prenatal Phaseest is also equally important in helping your body through this monumental task.
+Adequate rest is also equally important in helping your body through this monumental task.
 From a workout perspective, we make sure your MMAP® is outlined specifically toward you reaching your goals after baby.
-Some women are content with taking it “slow and steady” while others are under a time crunch for whatever reason (sometimes to fit into a bridesmaid dress for a wedding) or they just want their body back ASAP.
+Some women are content with taking it “slow and steady” while others are under a time crunch for whatever reason to lose baby weight (sometimes to fit into a bridesmaid dress for a wedding) or they just want their body back ASAP.
 There is no right or wrong reason, but as with any fitness plan, nutrition always plays a huge part.
 You definitely want to make sure you are getting enough quality calories to fuel your body and not compromise your milk supply.
 On the contrary, breastfeeding can burn up to 700 calories per day, but be aware that as soon as you stop breastfeeding or taper off, your calorie needs will plummet.
 In other words, you will have to stop “eating for two”.